 In this paper, the Speaker is listed under ‘Other’ for elections from 1997 onwards.
 For elections before 1997, the Speaker is listed under the party for which he or she was formerly a Member.

 Detailed analysis of party performance at the General Election and supporting data is available in the Briefing Pager sections 2.1 to 2.5 (pp. 6-27)

-191 female MPs were elected at the 2015 General Election (29% of all MPs).
-In total, 557 women have been elected to the House of Commons since 1918, 7% of all MPs over the period.
+208 female MPs were elected at the 2017 General Election (32% of all MPs).
+In total, 489 women have been elected to the House of Commons since 1918.

 As individual’s ethnicity is self-defined, it is hard to obtain historical records of MPs’ ethnicity.
 It is generally said that the first black and minority ethnic (BME) MPs since World War II were elected in 1987, when four Labour MPs were from BME backgrounds.

 Table 8 (p.
 29) in the Briefing Paper shows Black and Minority Ethnic MPs elected at General Elections, 1987-2017